IBM/IBM-Z-zOS/zOS-Tools-and-Toys/scale/README.md

-# cleanvi
+# scale

 This displays an 80-column scale on the screen.
 It can be useful for adjusting program output to fit without wrapping.

 ## Syntax